-Step Possible Cause lf 1 Is the amber light "ON" on the Din Plug when the "Mixer" toggle switch is in the "Forward" position?
+Step Possible Cause If 1 Is the amber light "ON" on the Din Plug when the "Mixer" toggle switch is in the "Forward" position?
 (For forward din plug location.
 Refer to Fig. 8-7 Din Plug Layout).
 Yes, then the mixer should be working.
-If it is not working see Table 8-18 Mixer Hydraulic Troubleshooting No, go to Step 1a.
+If it is not working see Table 8-17 Mixer Hydraulic Troubleshooting No, go to Step 1a.
 1a Unscrew the din plug center screw so you can pull the din plug up about 1/4" in order to check for voltage.
 Is there 12Vdc from side post to side post?
-Yes, the electrical system for the agitator is working properly; go to Table 8-18 Mixer Hydraulic Troubleshooting.
+Yes, the electrical system for the agitator is working properly; go to Table 8-17 Mixer Hydraulic Troubleshooting.
 Also replace din plug at earliest convenience to retain visual troubleshooting ability.
 No, go to Step 2.
-2 Is there 12Vdc between the "Mixer" toggle switch bottom post brown wire and nearby ground wire (blue wires)?
+2 Is there 12Vdc between the "Mixer" toggle switch bottom post BRN-TH1-15 wire and nearby ground wire (lower right hand corner of the control box back panel)?
 (With the "Mixer" toggle switch in the "Forward" position.)
 See Fig. 8-7 Din Plug Layout.
 Yes, replace din plug.No, go to Step 2a.
-2a Is there 12Vdc between the "Mixer" toggle switch center post red wire and nearby ground source (blue wires)?
+2a Is there 12Vdc between the "Mixer" toggle switch center post RED/WHT-TH1-26 wire and nearby ground source (blue wires)?
 Yes, replace mixer toggle switchNo, go to Step 3.
-3 Is there 12Vdc between the lid switch red wires and a nearby ground source?
-(Check both red wires on the bottom of the lid switch with the lid closed.)
-Yes, on both red wires check for loose connections or broken wires between lid switch and terminal block.
+3 Is there 12Vdc between both lid switches RED/WHT-TH1-26, RED/BLK both ends and RED-TH1-21 wires and a nearby ground source?
+(Check both RED/WHT-TH1-26, RED/BLK Yes, on both red wires check for loose connections or broken wires between lid switch and mixer toggle switch.
 Yes, on only one red wire when the lid is closed.
-Readjust the lid switch so that the lid completely depresses the switch, and then recheck for 12Vdc.
-If the same result happens, replace the lid switch.
-No, go to Step 4.
+Readjust the lid switch so that the both ends and RED-TH1-21 wires on the bottom of the lid switch with the lid closed.
+Check each lid switch one at a time, this unit has two.) lid completely depresses the switch, and then recheck for 12Vdc.
+If the same result happens, replace the lid switch. • No, go to Step 4.